d-kozak/enticing/README.md

 All source code related to the Enticing project.

 ## Modules
-The whole repository is a gradle multi-project project consisting of the following subprojects.
+The whole repository is a gradle multi-project consisting of the following subprojects.
 * frontend
     * Web interface implemented in Typescript in React
 * webserver